 Eagerly awaiting the steak, Timothy digs in right away!

-Timothy: “It’s very delicious!
-The texture is not too hard and not too soft.
+Timothy: "It's delicious!
+The texture is just right—neither too hard nor too soft.
 I can see why Akaushi is so popular.
-It would be a big hit in America, too!”
+It would definitely be a hit in America, too!"

-Morita: “The meat is perfectly cut and cooked.
-The chef’s dedication really shows, and I also enjoy hearing the waitress’ Kumamoto dialect.
-There are many restaurants like this in the French countryside, as well.
-It makes me a bit nostalgic.”
+Morita: "The meat is perfectly cut and cooked.
+You can really see the chef's dedication.
+I also love hearing the waitress's Kumamoto dialect.
+There are many restaurants like this in the French countryside.
+It makes me feel a bit nostalgic."

 Road Station Aso: Meeting a Resident from France Who Shares Japanese Culture